 The last section is dedicated to the Google News Initiative project for journalists.
-Follow the links to learn more about the project, and visit the Google Trends training center (Google Trends lessons.)
+Follow the links to learn more about the project, and visit the Google Trends training center (Google Trends lessons).

-The Data Sources for Google Trends Statistics
+Understanding Google Trends Statistics

 Google Trends collects data based on user queries on Google Search.
 The data is anonymized, categorized by topics, and aggregated into groups.
 Users can access statistics for any country and city around the world where the search engine is used.

-The tool provides access to the samples of search requests, not the search volume
+Google Trends provides access to the samples of search requests, not the search volume